-The Frenchman has nothing but respect for the Euriopean champions and has revealed that he was close to joining the club back in 2005Manchester City midfielder Samir Nasri has voiced his admiration for Bayern Munich ahead of Wednesday evening's Champions League encounter at the Etihad Stadium.
+The Frenchman has nothing but respect for the European champion and has revealed that he was close to joining the club back in 2005.Manchester City midfielder Samir Nasri has voiced his admiration for Bayern Munich ahead of Wednesday evening's Champions League encounter at the Etihad Stadium.

-Bayern beat Borussia Dortmund 2-1 in last year's final after making it to the showpiece conclusion in 2010 and 2012 and Nasri is keen to see where City stand against the German and European champions.
+Bayern beat Borussia Dortmund 2-1 in last year's final after making it to the showpiece conclusion in 2010 and 2012 and Nasri is keen to see where City stands against the German and European champion.

 The France international then went on to reveal that he was close to joining Bayern during his time at Olympique de Marseille, prior to his switch to Arsenal in 2008.

 "Back in 2005-06 when I think Felix Magath was coach.
 There was concrete contact, but the transfer didn’t come off," he revealed.